andriantolie/eosc-commands/README.md

   ```
     eosc account <account_name>
   ```
-  - account_name: name of the account that you want to query
+  - account_name: name of the account to be queried
 - Example:
     ```
     eosc account inita